 , deployed by Citizen Cyberlab

-, features the Kobo interface connected to the SDG Solution Kit API to allow data storage and seamless use with Crowd4SDG.
+, features the Kobo interface connected to the CS Solution Kit API to allow data storage and seamless use with Crowd4SDG.
 Future implementation will focus on simplifying access to the functionalities more commonly used in Citizen Science applications.

 Crowd Computing - SDG@Home

 SDG@home allows volunteers to donate computational resources from their desktop computers, laptops and smartphones, for running SDG-related simulations and machine learning algorithms.
 Based on BOINC, an open-source middleware for distributed volunteer computing, the platform is hosted at CERN, a partner of Citizen Cyberlab, and takes advantage of the experience from the development and deployment undertaken by Citizen Cyberlab for different generations of CERN’s LHC@Home project, since 2004.

 SDG@Home also benefits from the existing community of volunteers already providing thousands of CPU years of simulations to CERN researchers and other BOINC science projects.

 Thanks to the established infrastructure and community, CERN can support additional applications for scientists who may have a high-throughput computing problem related to the SDGs.

 Setting up a successful crowd computing project may not be easy for somebody without basic coding skills.
 Depending on the operating system required (Linux or Windows) the developer may need different kinds of support.
 SDG@home aims to offer tutorials and a wizard to enable rapid creation and deployment of crowd computing projects.

 SDG in Progress – creating and documenting crowdsourcing projects